Funeral Food: What To Serve At A Funeral Reception

 Planning Your Reception

-Funeral receptions might be among the least formal gatherings accosted with other services, but they still require plenty of planning – particularly since there is food involved.
+Funeral receptions might be among the least formal gatherings accosted with other services, but they still require plenty of planning – mainly since food is involved.
 Here are some of the main concerns.

-• Where Will It Be Held: When planning the reception, you first should decide where you want to hold it.
+• Where Will It Be Held: When planning the reception, you should decide where to hold it.
 The funeral home might have a place to hold a lunch, which is convenient if the services were there.
-If you are having a church service. you are usually able to reserve the parish hall for your luncheon.
+If you are having a church service.
+You are usually able to reserve the parish hall for your luncheon.

 • How Many Do You Expect?
-This is also important so that you know how many people to prepare for.
+It is also essential to know how many people to prepare for.
 Is your family large?
 Are you inviting only immediate family, or do you plan to make a public announcement for anyone who attends?
 The number of people you are planning for can help you to determine what to serve.

 • Should You Serve A Full Meal Or Just Appetizers Or Dessert?
 What you serve could depend on the time of day you expect the services to end.
-Please note that as a bereaved family, you are not expected to put on a full meal.
+Please note that you are not likely to put on a full meal as a bereaved family.
 However, some families do choose to go that route.

 • Will it Be Served Buffet Or Served At The Table?
 People do not expect to be waited on at a funeral luncheon.
 Don’t be afraid to serve the meal buffet-style in an informal atmosphere.

 • Budget?
 Please don’t break the bank when planning the funeral meal.
-Your friends, family, and colleagues who offer to help really do want to assist you during your time of need.
+Your friends, family, and colleagues who offer help want to assist you during your time of need.
 Bringing food to the luncheon is the perfect way to let people help.

 Funeral Foods To Serve

-As you begin to prepare the menu, don’t be afraid to keep it simple.
-What you want are food choices that are delicious and familiar, while being convenient to make and consume.
+As you prepare the menu, don’t be afraid to keep it simple.
+What you want are food choices that are delicious and familiar while being convenient to make and consume.

-Catered luncheons might offer a choice of one or two meats, pasta, potatoes, vegetable, salads, and desserts.
+Catered luncheons might offer a choice of one or two meats, pasta, potatoes, vegetables, salads, and desserts.
 A sandwich tray might be included as well.
-Potlucks are by definition varied, but the host usually tries to have guests bring a variety of dishes.
+Potlucks are by definition, varied, but the host usually tries to have guests bring a variety of dishes.

 chicken in the Southern tradition

-Those raised in the Southern tradition might expect to find fried chicken, macaroni and cheese, collard greens, cornbread, and sweet potato pie on the menu.
-A themed repast might feature Mexican, Italian, Middle Eastern, Chinese, or Greek food to celebrate the deceased.
+Those raised in the Southern tradition might expect fried chicken, macaroni and cheese, collard greens, cornbread, and sweet potato pie on the menu.
+To celebrate the deceased, a themed repast might feature Mexican, Italian, Middle Eastern, Chinese, or Greek food.

 Here are some excellent food ideas to adapt to any cultural preferences:

-Casseroles are always a good comfort food which is exactly what a grieving family needs.
+Casseroles are always a good comfort food, precisely what a grieving family needs.
 Doesn’t everyone have a special casserole recipe that they bring to potlucks?

-• Hamburger Casserole: Many casseroles made with ground beef and macaroni that multiple people can bring one of these and they will all be unique.
+• Hamburger Casserole: Many casseroles are made with ground beef and macaroni.
+Multiple people can bring one of these, which will all be unique.

 • Tuna Noodle Casserole